arlier/myrep/README.md

 # myrep
-myfirst repository for test
+it's just look very cool！
-to add my new descriptions and some other things it's just look very cool！
+for another time to edit it